canonical/cloud-init/doc/rtd/topics/datasources/nocloud.rst

 Both files are required to be present for it to be considered a valid seed ISO.

-Basically, user-data is simply user-data and meta-data is a YAML formatted file representing what you'd find in the EC2 metadata service.
+Basically, user-data is simply :ref:`user data<user_data_formats>` and meta-data is a YAML formatted file representing what you'd find in the EC2 metadata service.

-You may also optionally provide a vendor-data file in the following format.
+You may also optionally provide a vendor-data file as a separate file adhering to :ref:`user data formats<user_data_formats>` in the same base URL.

 ::